armoredsoftware/demoConfig/README.md

 In order to run Demo 4 the following needs to be in place:

 * 3 virtual machines need to be running
 * latest web interface needs to be deployed on tuna
+* getVmIp.exp needs to be located in the home directory of the compute node (for the web interface to function)

 See demoConfig/vmCreation/README.md for instructions on creating VMs on a Xen compute node.

-The web interface can be placed on tuna by doing the following in the /var/www/html directory
+The web interface can be placed on tuna by doing the following in the */var/www/html/* directory:

 sudo svn export export https://github.com/armoredsoftware/demoConfig/trunk/web armoredWeb

+* Note: If you are not using armoredWeb as the directory for the web interface then you will need to change the URL in the getIps.exp script

 and can then be accessed by opening a web browser at http://tuna.ittc.ku.edu/armoredWeb